tomba-io/docs/source/includes/v1/_data.md

 ### Data at scale

 We are the largest professional email database of companies and domains in the world.
-We have 160+m email from 55 millions domains, all bought together into a standardised global schema.
+We have 160+m email from 55 millions domains, all bought together into a standardized global schema.

 ### Direct from source